UNISvalbard/Geo-SfM/content/lessons/georeferencing/gcps.md

 :class: suggestion

 ArUco markers (50x50 cm) printed on canvas are available for use in the UNIS Arctic Geology department.
-Marker detection hereof can be done by using the scripts described in {ref}`the Python-automisation chapter <../l3/python.ipynb>`.
+Marker detection hereof can be done by using the scripts described in [the Python-automisation chapter](#section:python).
 ```

 ### GCP size